simonbasle/myGuestPosts/spring/flightFlux1.md

 ## Subscription Time

 So far, we've _assembled an asynchronous pipeline_.
-That is, we've instantiated `Flux` and `Mono` variables through the use of _operators_, that results in `Flux` with behavior layered like an onion.
+That is, we've instantiated `Flux` and `Mono` variables through the use of _operators_, that results other `Flux`/`Mono` with behavior layered like an onion.

 But the data hasn't started flowing through each of these declared pipelines yet.